 Wanawish Dam on the Yakima River (rkm 30) is located in Benton County northwest of the town of West Richland.
 This dam was built to divert water for irrigation and spans over 150m wide with a 1-2m drop from the forebay to the spillway depending on flows conditions.
-In this study, Wanawish Dam study area was divided into six distinct zones and determined by orientation to the dam (Figure 29).
+In this study, Wanawish Dam study area was divided into six distinct zones and determined by orientation to the dam (Figure 2).
 Forebay 1 (FB1) was the zone 0-100 m upstream of the dam left bank to right bank.
 Forebay 2 (FB2) was the zone 100-200 m upstream of the dam from left bank to right bank.
 Spillway 1 LB (SW1 LB) was the zone 0-100 m downstream of the dam from center channel to left bank.
 Spillway 1 RB (SW1 RB) was the zone 0-100 m downstream of the dam from center channel to right bank.
 Spillway 2 (SW2) was the zone 100-460 m downstream of the dam from left bank to right bank.
 Any birds seen, but not listed in one of the above zones was recorded as outside the survey area (OSA).

-Figure 29.
+Figure 27.
 Wanawish Dam hotspot zones.

 Another significant avian hotspot is near Prosser Dam located on the Yakima River (rkm 74) in Yakima County, in the city of Prosser, and diverts water for irrigation.
 Fish moving downstream either navigate over the dam or are diverted down the Chandler canal into a juvenile fish monitoring facility, sampled on site, and released back into the river through a large 1m diameter pipe which spills into the river.
-The Chandler study area was divided into six distinct zones and determined by orientation to the juvenile outfall pipe (Figure 30).
+The Chandler study area was divided into six distinct zones and determined by orientation to the juvenile outfall pipe (Figure 3).
 Above pipe 1 (AP1) was the zone 0-100 m upstream of the outfall pipe from left bank to right bank.
 Above pipe 2 (AP2) was the zone 100-200 m upstream of the outfall pipe from left bank to right bank.
 Below pipe 1 LB (BP1 LB) was the zone 0-100 m downstream of the outfall pipe from center channel to left bank; the outflow pipe spills into this zone.
-Below pipe 1 RB (BP1 RB) was the zone 0-100 m downstream of the outfall pipe from center channel to right bank.
-Below pipe 2 (BP2) was the zone 100-500 m downstream of the outfall pipe from left bank to right bank.
+Below pipe 1 RB (BP1 RB) was the zone 0-100 m downstream of the outfall pipe from left bank to right bank.
 Any birds seen, but not listed in one of the above zones was recorded as outside the survey area (OSA).